zooxyt/scheme-tutorial/chapters/05_expression.md

 is illegal.

-While applying on only one number, it evaluates to the negative number of the original numebr:
+While applying on only one number, it evaluates to the negative number of the original number:
 ```
 (- 123) ; -123
 ```

-while applying on more than one numbers, it set the first number as the "initial value" of the while process, and substract the initial value by the remained numbers one by one.
+while applying on more than one numbers, it set the first number as the "initial value" of the while process, and subtracts the initial value by the remained numbers one by one.
 ```
 (- 10 1 2 3) ; 4